edulinq/autograder-docker-base/README.md

-# Autograder Docker Base Ubuntu
+# Autograder Docker Base

-The source for the edulinq/grader.base-ubuntu image.
+Source for the `edulinq/grader.base` images.

+This is the recommended base image for Autograder graders.